 What usually happens during pregnancy

 A lot happens in the body during pregnancy, especially around the belly area.
 It is common for some postpartum mothers to notice a soft section around their belly button.
 Still, it usually starts during pregnancy as the belly expands to accommodate the growing baby.
-This connective tissue joins the two sides of the rectus abdominus muscle thins and stretches, forming a more prominent and softer gap.
+This connective tissue joins the two sides of the rectus abdominis muscle thins and stretches, forming a more prominent and softer gap.

 The post-partum healing process